 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Sources > Files.
 Check the full list below:

 Use labels in your project for an easy way to add context to the strings or organize them by certain topics.
 Labels are also useful while creating translation and proofreading tasks or searching for specific strings in the Editor with the help of Advanced Filter.